Stationary Stars Are Axisymmetric in Higher Curvature Gravity: Generalisation to Higher-Curvature Theories

 \subsection{Axisymmetry of the exterior spacetime}

-By analytic continuation the Killing vector fields discussed in the preceding subsections can be extended to cover the full spacetime outside the star.
+In the preceding subsections, we extended the Killing vector field $\xi^a$ into a small open neighborhood in the exterior of the star, in a regime where the metric, as well as the exterior geometry, is analytic.
+The analyticity of the exterior geometry tells us that the components of $\xi^a$ are also analytic.
+Therefore, by analytic continuation, the Killing vector fields discussed in the preceding subsections can be extended to cover the full spacetime outside the star.
 Consequently, the manifold admits two globally defined Killing vector fields, which commute with each other.
-We now ask: \emph{what symmetry does the isometry generated by these Killing vector fields encode?} To answer this we assume the spacetime to be asymtotically Minkowski.
-The Minkowski spacetime possesses the full Poincar\'e group of isometries, any Killing vector in the physical spacetime must, in that asymptotic region, resemble one of the Poincar\'e generators.
+We now ask: \emph{what symmetry does the isometry generated by these Killing vector fields encode?} To answer this, we assume the spacetime to be asymptotically Minkowski.
+The Minkowski spacetime possesses the full Poincaré group of isometries; any Killing vector in the physical spacetime must, in that asymptotic region, resemble one of the Poincaré generators.

-A spacetime containing a star cannot be invariant under spatial translations or Lorentz boosts, as these would shift or deform the matter distribution.
-Thus the only reasonable symmetries are those of time translations and spatial rotations.
+A spacetime containing a localized matter distribution, such as a star, cannot admit spatial translation or Lorentz boost invariance globally, as these would shift or deform the matter distribution.
+Invariance under a continuous symmetry requires the existence of a Killing vector field that leaves both the metric $g_{\mu\nu}$ and the matter fields invariant.
+For a localized star, the stress-energy tensor $T_{\mu\nu}$ is nonvanishing only within a finite spatial region and decays outside the surface, thereby selecting a preferred center and breaking spatial homogeneity.
+A spatial translation would displace the support of $T_{\mu\nu}$, producing a physically distinct configuration, and thus cannot correspond to an isometry of the spacetime.
+Similarly, Lorentz boost invariance would require the absence of a preferred rest frame; however, a star defines a natural frame.
+Under a boost, the matter configuration acquires momentum density and Lorentz contraction, altering $T_{\mu\nu}$ and therefore the associated geometry.
+Consequently, while such a spacetime may admit time-translation symmetry (if stationary) and rotational symmetry (if axisymmetric), it cannot possess global spatial translation or boost symmetries, reflecting the explicit breaking of Poincaré invariance by localized gravitating matter.
+Thus, the only reasonable symmetries are those of time translations and spatial rotations.
 The globally timelike Killing vector field $\eta^a$ accounts for the time-translation symmetry.
-Consequently, the other Killing vector field $\xi^a$ must asymptotically match a combination of a rotational generator and the timelike generator.
-Hence the spacetime admits rotational invariance about an axis; in other words, it is axisymmetric.
+Consequently, the other Killing vector field $\xi^a$ must represent a linear combination of a rotational generator and the timelike generator.
+Hence, the spacetime admits rotational invariance about an axis; in other words, it is axisymmetric.